RonRaifer/RTB/README.md

 [Redis](https://redis.io/) might a good idea to use.

 It is possible to keep the Pivots data in Redis.
 By that, the data is loaded into the Cache, and we can use it as a key value storage.
-This can help us to just maintain the data in Real-Time, instead of loading the data each time (locally).
+This allows us to maintain the data in Real-Time, instead of loading the whole data each time (locally).

 ## Contact Info
 Mail me: ronraifer@gmail.com